Fulgione-group/ParaMask_Analysis/ParaMask_validation_with_longreads/Agreement_analysis_ParaMask_SV/README.md

-This directory contains all scripts to calculate the agreement between ParaMask and long-read SV calls.
+This directory contains all scripts to assess the agreement between ParaMask and long-read duplication calls.
-Once for the multicopy-regions contained in the in the filter Multicopy_regions and once for the single-copy regions contained in the folder Single_copy_regions.
+This evaluation is conducted separately for both multicopy regions, scripts found within the _Multicopy_regions/_ folder and single-copy regions, scripts located in the _Single_copy_regions/_ directory.